sedol1339/files/abstracts.md

     - Our experiments the positive effect of unsupervised pre-training and its role as a regularizer

+Friston, K. J., & Kiebel, S. (2009).
+Predictive coding under the free-energy principle.
+Philosophical Transactions of the Royal Society B: Biological Sciences.
+Retrieved from https://www.semanticscholar.org/paper/Predictive-coding-under-the-free-energy-principle-Friston-Kiebel/6927ea92b0d759a75f0f696fa028155d6d9ee2ca

+Friston, K. J., & Kiebel, S. (2009).
+Cortical circuits for perceptual inference.
+Neural Networks.
+Retrieved from https://www.semanticscholar.org/paper/Cortical-circuits-for-perceptual-inference-Friston-Kiebel/73881ecac61ef6a05847e0f110b4f3c6477a0d57

+Friston, K. J. (2009).
+The free-energy principle: a rough guide to the brain?
+Trends in Cognitive Sciences.
+Retrieved from https://www.semanticscholar.org/paper/The-free-energy-principle%3A-a-rough-guide-to-the-Friston/a878886efacc6a5d742bf98bfc25c0734ce502b1

+Friston, K. J., Daunizeau, J., & Kiebel, S. (2009).
+Reinforcement Learning or Active Inference?
+PLoS One.
+Retrieved from https://www.semanticscholar.org/paper/Reinforcement-Learning-or-Active-Inference-Friston-Daunizeau/5e07da2914783a21980ecc1cea688d1333e6b6e4

+Salakhutdinov, R., & Hinton, G. (2009).
+Deep Boltzmann Machines.
+Artificial Intelligence and Statistics.
+PMLR.
+Retrieved from https://proceedings.mlr.press/v5/salakhutdinov09a.html

+    - We propose a learning algorithm for Boltzmann machines with many layers of hidden variables
+    - Data-dependent expectations are estimated using a variational approximation
+    - Data-independent expectations are approximated using persistent Markov chains
+    - The learning can be made more efficient by using a layer-by-layer "pre-training" phase
+    - On MNIST and NORB deep Boltzmann machines learn good generative models

 Larochelle, H., Bengio, Y., Louradour, J., & Lamblin, P. (2009).
 Exploring Strategies for Training Deep Neural Networks.
 Journal of Machine Learning Research, 1, 140.
 Retrieved from https://jmlr.org/papers/volume10/larochelle09a/larochelle09a.pdf

     - We confirmthat the greedy layer-wise unsupervised training strategy helps the optimization by